TheOdinProject/curriculum/ruby_on_rails/rails_basics/deployment.md

 ### Railway.app

-- Railway has a simple deployment process.
+- Railway has a straightforward deployment process.
 You link to your project's GitHub repo.
 - Pay for what you use model.
 - $5 a month should be enough to host four applications.